 Marshmallow is made from Althaea officinalis, a perennial that flowers in summer.
 The leaves and roots of the herb have been used since ancient times to treat sore throats and suppress coughs.
 There are no well-controlled studies to support these claims, but the herb is generally considered safe.

 The marshmallow herb contains mucilage, which coats the throat and soothes irritation.

-Today, you can get marshmallow root in tea or as in capsule form, although it is not recommended for children.
+Today, you can get marshmallow root as tea or in capsule form.
+The warm tea can be soothing to a cough that’s accompanied by a sore throat.
+Marshmallow root is not recommended for children.

-You can make thyme tea at home using two teaspoons of crushed thyme leaves and one cup of boiling water.
+You can make thyme tea at home using 2 teaspoons of crushed thyme leaves and 1 cup of boiling water.
 Cover the cup, steep for 10 minutes, and strain.

-As well as learning how to treat a cough, you might also want to learn how to prevent them in the first place.
-To prevent against flu, make sure you get your annual flu shot, and wash your hands as often as possible.
+In addition to learning how to treat a cough, you might want to learn how to prevent them in the first place.
+To prevent against flu, make sure you get your annual flu shot, usually starting in October.
+Other steps you can take include:

 With allergies, you can reduce flare-ups by identifying the allergens that affect you and avoiding exposure to them.
 Common allergens include trees, pollen, dust mites, animal fur, mold, and insects.
 Allergy shots are helpful as well and can reduce your sensitivity to allergens.
 Talk to your doctor about what plan is right for you.